Consumer duty

 Vanguard already has a strong focus on customer outcomes, and as such many of its existing processes are aligned to the standards set by the Duty.
 There are some areas in which Vanguard has made enhancements to its processes in light of the Duty requirements and to ensure the four outcomes are appropriately embedded in its business:

-Further details of Vanguard’s assessments of how its existing open products and services provide fair value for money can be found here.
+You can learn more about Vanguard’s assessments of how its existing open products and services provide fair value for money.

 Vanguard has an established process for regularly reviewing its products and services.
 In line with the Duty, it completes reviews for all existing open products and services which include aspects of the product design, approval, testing and assessment of target market and related distribution arrangements.

-Further details of Vanguard’s reviews of existing products and services can be found here.
+Read more about Vanguard’s reviews of existing products and services.

 Vanguard is focused on ensuring its communications: (a) are effective in delivering good customer outcomes across all channels, (b) enable retail customers to make informed decisions by selecting products that help them to pursue their financial objectives and (c) are designed in a way to support understanding by different types of retail customers, including customers who may have characteristics of vulnerability.